phn/pytpm/README.txt

 of incorporating it into telescope control systems and hence the name.
 It is used by the `KPNO WIYN observatory`_ and the WHAM_ project for calculating directions to astronomical objects.
-The TPM C source code used here was copied from the astrolib_ project, and addititonal C source files were provided by Jeff Percival.
+The TPM C source code used here was copied from the astrolib_ project, and additional C source files were provided by Jeff Percival.

 In addition to most of the functions, macros, constants and structures